sg893052/sonic-buildimage/L3/ipv6_link_local/ipv6_link_local.md

 3. Verify that BGP is established between two peers over auto-generated IPv6 link-local address.
 4. Verify that IPv6 link-local neighbors are discovered and programmed to switch ASIC.
 5. Verify that IPv6 ECMP routes with multiple IPv6 link-local next hops are handled correctly and programmed to switch ASIC .
-6. Verify that IPv6 link-local address can be manually configured and it replaces the auto-generated address.
+6. Verify that IPv6 link-local address can be manually configured.
 7. Verify that packets destined to link-local address are trapped to CPU - using ping utility.
 8. Verify that save and reload operation restores the configured IPv6 link-local address and static IPv6 routes with link-local next hops.
 9. Verify that the ping over auto generated IPv6 link-local address is working between two routers connected back to back with out any IPv4 or IPv6 address manually configured on the interfaces.
 10. Verify that the interface bind/unbind is working as expected on interfaces with auto generated IPv6 link-local address only.
-11. Verify that disabling IPv6 admin mode removes all link-local address assigned to the L3 interfaces.
+11. Verify that executing IPv6 global disable command removes all link-local address assigned to the L3 interfaces when there are no manually configured addresses.
-12. Verify that IPv6 admin mode is saved and restored after system restart.
+12. Verify that IPv6 use-link-local-only mode is saved and restored after system restart.
-13. Verify that current IPv6 admin mode setting is applied for newly created VLAN interfaces and Port channel interfaces.
+13. Verify that IPv6 mode is disabled by default and is disabled for newly created VLAN interfaces and Port channel interfaces.
-14. Verify that the IPv6 admin mode configuration changes are NOT applied to VLAN member ports and Port channel members.
+14. Verify that the IPv6 mode applied globally using IPv6 global command is not applied to VLAN member ports and Port channel members.
+15. Verify that an Ethernet port with use-link-local-only configuration enabled and with no manually configured addresses, is not allowed to be made a member of a Port-Channel or a VLAN.
+16. Verify that a Port-Channel with use-link-local-only configuration enabled and with no manually configured addresses, is not allowed to be made a member of a VLAN.

 ## 9.4 Scaling Test Cases
-1. Verify that L3 RIF is created on all the VLAN interfaces when maximum supported VLANs are created with IPv6 global mode enabled.
+1. Verify that L3 RIF is created on all the VLAN interfaces when maximum supported VLANs are created and when the global IPv6 commmand is executed.

 ## 9.5 Warm Boot Test Cases
 1. Verify that there is minimal traffic loss (less than 1sec) to routes with next hop as IPv6 link-local address.

 ## 9.6 Negative Test Cases
-1. Verify that the L3 RIF deletion/creation is fine when an interface is added to a VLAN.
-2. Verify that the interface is bound to the proper VRF after binding/unbinding it to a VRF multiple times.
+1. Verify that the interface is bound to the proper VRF after binding/unbinding it to a VRF multiple times.
-3. Verify that the L3 RIF is removed/created after doing a shutdown/startup on an interface or global IPv6 disable/enable.
+2. Verify that the L3 RIF is removed/created after doing a shutdown/startup on an interface or when global IPv6 disable/enable command is executed.
-4. Verify that the 'config ipv6' and 'show ipv6' commands handle unsupported options.
+3. Verify that the 'config interface ipv6 use-link-local-only' command handles unsupported options.
-5. Verify the graceful handling of error when maximum number of L3 interfaces are exhausted.
+4. Verify the graceful handling of error when maximum number of L3 interfaces are exhausted.